-At Nower Hill, we recognise that sexual violence and sexual harassment can occur between children of any age and sex.
+At Nower Hill, we recognise that sexual violence and sexual harassment can occur between children of any age and sex, although we are aware of higher prevalence levels for students who identify as girls.
+We recognise that even if we are unaware of any cases, we would not dismiss the possibility of it taking place and simply not being reported.
 It may occur online and offline and can be complex.
 Sexual violence refers to sexual offences under the Sexual Offences Act 2003 as described below: